jekyll/jekyll/site/_docs/themes.md

 ### Stylesheets

 Your theme's stylesheets should be placed in your theme's `/_sass` folder, again, just as you would when authoring a Jekyll site.
 Your theme's styles can be included in the user's stylesheet using the `@import` directive.

-You may also need to output the rendered styles, by adding an `/assets/style.scss` file, which imports the necessary stylesheets, by following the instructions in the [static assets](#static-assets) section below.

-Do not place your theme's styles in the `/assets/style.scss` file.
-Storing styles in the `/_sass` folder allows users to use SaSS's `@import` directive, to combine their custom styles, with the theme's in a single file.
-{: .info .note }

-### Static assets

-You may also bundle static assets within your theme (e.g., javascripts, images, and fonts).
-Place any files you'd like in your theme's `/assets` folder, which will be included in the published site.
-It's common to group files into folders, such as `/assets/js`, `/assets/img`, and `/assets/fonts`.

 ### Documenting your theme